safaama1/CS/README.md

 ![](image/MesirotGame.png)
 <br/>

-_The Video folder also contains a video of the simulator in action_.
+_The [video](https://github.com/user/repo/blob/branch/other_file.md) folder also contains a video of the simulator in action_.

 <br/>